Find more topics and series like this on our Faith page. Learn to use our tools for disciple-making here.

 Don’t make a big deal about it.
 Don’t tell everyone how horrible it is for you to be giving this particular thing up.
-Just quietly, between you and God, commit to give up something for the 40 days leading up to Easter.
+Just quietly, between you and God, commit to giving up something for the forty days leading up to Easter.

 As you are fasting, focus on getting closer to God.
 Be sure to spend time reading the Bible.
 Also, use the PursueGOD.org resources to lead you through this season and in this time of reflection and of repentance.

 It can be helpful to experience Lent with a mentor.
 This is a great way to process the things God is showing you during this time.
 It can be a person with whom you can share the truths that God is showing you.

 Lent is not something that God forces us to do.
 It is something that he allows us to do to focus on Jesus and get closer to him.
 It is also not something that can only be practiced during Easter time.
 It can be done throughout the year to grow in your relationship with God.